orsonteodoro/muslx32/README.md

 ### Who should not use muslx32?

 Whenver there is high risk involved.
 Some situations like online test taking require flash to work.
-Online banking and commerce, you should not use this because the browser Firefox is outdated and hard to fix.
+Online banking and commerce or online shopping, you should not use this because the browser Firefox is outdated and hard to fix.

 ### Other recommendations